guolisen/ironbox/docs/enhanced_architecture_qa.md

-# Enhanced Architecture Q&A
+# LangChain and LangGraph Enhanced Architecture Q&A

-This document captures the questions and answers related to the enhanced multi-agent architecture implementation for IronBox.
+This document captures the questions and answers related to the enhanced multi-agent architecture implementation using LangChain and LangGraph.

 ## Core Design Enhancement